 A sample press release template that you can send to your local papers, and radio and television stations is also available.
 After you send the press release, it's a good idea to call to follow up and ask them to publicize the event beforehand in a story or listing in their community events board, and then request they send a reporter to cover the event.

-Thanks again for hosting an event.
-And please remember to take pictures of your event, post them to IMBA's Facebook Page and send them to us at terry [dot] breheny [at] imba [dot] com.
+Take pictures of your event and post them to Facebook (don't forget to tag IMBA), Instagram (#TKMBD) and send them to us, at events [at] imba [dot] com.